ascott1/ethical-web-dev/web-apps-privacy-security/03-https.md

 - User privacy and security
 - Site authenticity & integrity
-- Browsers are beginning to deprecate HTTP
+- Browser deprecated HTTP
-- Potentially search ranking improvements
+- Potential search ranking improvements

 Let's take a closer look at each of these.